getshifter/wp-cli-shifter/README.md

-# Compatibility issue with Shifter V2
+# Warning: Compatibility issue with Shifter V2
 Due to Shifter's update, this plugin doesn't work properly with Shifter V2 environment.